saltstack/salt/doc/ref/states/ordering.rst

 are executed in the order in which they are defined, or in a declarative fashion where dependencies need to be mapped between objects.

-Imperative ordering is deterministic generally considered easier to write, but declarative ordering is much more powerful and flexible but generally considered more difficult to create.
+Imperative ordering is deterministic and generally considered easier to write, but declarative ordering is much more powerful and flexible but generally considered more difficult to create.